ReifyAB/reify.se/_posts/programming/2017-10-29-on-types-and-intent.md

 Here is a bit of info about me.
 Those are some of the things I have played with and have investigated the trade-offs of in the context of functional programming.
-I'm sharing this list because I find the topic fascinating and I like to understand trade-off,
+I'm sharing this list because I find the topic fascinating and I like to understand trade-offs:

 * parametric polymorphism (Haskell, PureScript) vs ad-hoc polymorphism (Clojure) vs subtyping (Clojure, OCaml)
 * dynamic typing (Clojure) vs gradual typing (Racket, Clojure + core.typed) vs static typing (Haskell, PureScript, Elm)
-* higher order types vs dependent typing (Haskell, Idris)
+* dependent typing (Haskell, Idris)
 * verification (Promela) vs proof (Idris, Agda)

 Those trade-offs include soundness, verification, proofs, inference